How businesses can maximize their tax savings

 While the credit is complicated to compute, the tax savings can prove significant.

 Work Opportunity credit.
 This credit is designed to encourage hiring from certain disadvantaged groups, such as certain veterans, ex-felons, individuals who’ve been unemployed for 27 weeks or more and food stamp recipients.
-The CAA extends the credit through Dec.
+This credit is scheduled to expire Dec.
 31, 2025.

 The size of the tax credit depends on the hired person’s target group, the wages paid to that person and the number of hours that person worked during the first year of employment.
 The maximum tax credit that can be earned for each member of a target group is generally $2,400 per adult employee.
 But the credit can be higher for members of certain target groups, up to as much as $9,600 for certain veterans.